-Alan Ostroff (Director and Treasurer) spent years as a Teaching Artist with Arts For All leading theater games and Shakespeare workshops.
+Alan Ostroff (Director and Secretary) spent years as a Teaching Artist with Arts For All leading theater games and Shakespeare workshops.
 He now serves on the Board of Directors as Treasurer and as head of the Programming Committee.
 This committee has formed an assessment and evaluation methodology for all of its Teaching Artists to use to further their practice, as well as for AFA administration to gauge program quality.
 Alan is also the Playwright-in-Residence for AFA – he is the author of two touring productions, Stories – Live and In Person and The Tall Tales of Enoch.
 As a performer, he has worked on many professional productions, as well as starred in a full-length comedy he wrote, Tradition, which was one of the highest-grossing shows in the 2005 NYC International Fringe Festival.
 Alan debuted as a director with the drama Social Work by Cara Winter, in the 2007 Manhattan Repertory Summerfest, and he continues to direct cabaret performances to benefit AFA.
 He toured twice in children’s shows, a musical entitled Ellis Island: Gateway to a Dream, and a show based on the popular children’s book If You Give a Mouse a Cookie.
 Alan is Co-Producing Artistic Director of the professional regional theatre Infinity Theatre Company, which brings NYC theatre to Annapolis, MD.
 He has a BFA from NYU’s Tisch School of the Arts where he studied musical theater, experimental theater, and classical theater.